 5. Easy Assessment and Grading Tools

-Additionally, the cumbersome collection and sorting of papers is avoided by online submission, which can then be reviewed by the instructor anytime and anywhere.
+Additionally, the cumbersome collection and sorting of papers are avoided by online submission, which can then be reviewed by the instructor anytime and anywhere.
 Personalized assessments can be made for students depending on their progress in the course.
 Not just that, homework, projects, and presentations can all be managed directly from the LMS.

 6. Learning On the Go

 Having your courses on a Learning Management System means learning from anywhere, even on the go.
 Some of the best Learning Management Systems come with mobile applications to make content even more accessible.
 Students can take their courses even if they do not have access to a desktop and can attend lectures, submit assignments, and check their grades, all while traveling.
 Having the convenience to check course updates from your phone and tablet is a feature that is popular with students and instructors alike.